JackJansonius/DT5GL/README.md

 Download and unpack: DT5GL SIXTH.rar
 Download all other files

+After correctly unpacking, the root folder contains 92 objects and that's including the subfolders _pycache_, database, nose, numpy, psycopg2.

 See: Demo - Help.txt
 Recommended tool: Notepad++

+Use DTFunctions.py to connect DT.exe to PostgreSQL and for custom python functions.

 PS C:\..\..\DT5GL> .\DT.exe -h
 **************************************************************